Create a new tool for packaging self-contained Java applications.

-Create a simple packaging tool, based on the existing
+Create a simple packaging tool, based on the JavaFX

-- Support for native packaging formats to give the end user a more natural installation experience
+- Supports native packaging formats to give the end user a natural installation experience.
+These formats include

 - The following features of the

 - Java Web Start application support,